nyex/energy-tracking/README.md

 - create a default config file in `./config/entrc` if it's not there
 - create a 'blank' default `energy.csv` file in your $HOME if it's not there

-The default config file is:
+The default config file looks like this:

 ```
 file=$HOME/energy.csv